-- Go to the Jira Issue Navigator page to search through the issues that have already been reported for Kuali Rice, looking for an issue like yours: https://test.kuali.org/jira/secure/IssueNavigator.jspa? mode=show&requestId=11791. - 2.
-Find the Text Search section at the top of the of the Issue Navigator page.
+Go to the Jira Issue Navigator page to search through the issues that have already been reported for Kuali Rice, looking for an issue like yours: https://test.kuali.org/jira/secure/IssueNavigator.jspa? mode=show&requestId=11791.
+2. Find Text Search the section in the left column of the Issue Navigator page, below the section for Components and Versions.